 Did you know that in France, there's even an expression 'to apricot a tart'?
 Abricoter une tarte, means to brush some warmed apricot jam over the top of a tart (such as this apple custard tart) to give it a delicious shiny glaze finish.

-Use as a Macaron Jam Filling
+Use as a Jam Filling for Apricot Macarons

-How to Make Apricot Jam
+How Long Does Apricot Jam Last?

 Apricot Jam with Lavender